UMP 75x25 [M10x3] GW F200 GOLD Lina / N42 - search holder

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which is crucial in the context of children's health.
-Additionally, miniscule components of these magnets are able to be problematic in medical diagnosis when they are in the body.
+- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the context of children's health.
+Additionally, small elements of these products can be problematic in medical diagnosis when they are in the body.

 Dust and powder from neodymium magnets are highly flammable.